Ecohen4/NLP/harry_potter.md

  - I did quite a bit of research before diving in, there are two main categories of text summarization techniques, **Extractive** and **Abstractive**.
     - Extractive Summarization: Methods rely on extracting several parts from a corpus of text, such as phrases and sentences, and stacking them together to create a summary.
 As such, identifying the right sentences for summarization is of utmost importance in an extractive method.
     - Abstractive Summarization: These methods use advanced NLP techniques to generate an entirely new summary.
 Some parts of this summary may not even appear in the original text, as these methods simulate how humans would summarize text.
-  - I chose to focus on extractive techniques for this project, as the models I researched that use abstracive summarization are primarily deep learning methods that have better results on smaller paragraphs, vs. the entire chapters that need to be summarized for this project.
+  - I chose to focus on extractive techniques for this project, as the models I researched that use abstractive summarization are primarily deep learning methods that have better results on smaller paragraphs, vs. the entire chapters that need to be summarized for this project.
   - Below, I have presented several text summarization methodologies, and the methodology I consider the best has been implemented in the final version of the code.

 **Topic Modeling**
 - For topic modeling, I chose to use Latent Dirichlet Allocation, due to its ease of interpretation, and the robust model the Gensim library contains.
-- Gensim was also chosen becuase of the built-in ability to caculate a coherence score for the LDA model, which has been shown to correlate better with human understanding than perplexity.
+- Gensim was also chosen because of the built-in ability to calculate a coherence score for the LDA model, which has been shown to correlate better with human understanding than perplexity.
-- I also chose to use Gensim because it was out of my comfort zone, compared to sklearn, and I thought this would be a great opportunity to continue learning.
+- I also chose to use spaCy, particularly for its speed, lemmatization features, and parts of speech tagging.
 - NMF and SVD would potentially be valid techniques as well, and could be additional methods to explore further.

 [Back to Top](#Table-of-Contents)

 # Strategy and Process
 - Overview of Data
-- Text Summarization
+- Text Summarization: Extractive Modeling Techniques
 - Topic Modeling: LDA with Gensim/spaCy
 - Combining Summarization and Topic Modeling
 - Reflection and Future Work